 Do, not just what you think you can, but do more.
 We are more than capable.
-And as education becomes further privatised and with a lack of critical discourse – we more than ever have this responsibility as creative and sensory people to step up and contribute.
-Advocate for those who most need it, give them a platform whenever possible, and don’t act like a saviour, instead listen and ask how you can best be of support.
+And as education becomes further privatised and with a lack of critical discourse.
+We have this responsibility as creative people to step up and contribute.
+Advocate for those who most need it.
+Give them a platform whenever possible.
+Don’t act like a saviour, instead, listen and ask how you can best be of support.

 Main photo by Jose Cruzio.